About the Resort

 Things to Try

 See amazing plants from around the world at the Eden Project, where two vast domed "biomes", constructed in a reclaimed china clay pit, host a variety of tropical and Mediterranean vegetation.
-Explore these amazing greenhouses and the outdoor botanical garden and witness our world's amazing diversity of plant life.
+Explore these incredible greenhouses and the outdoor botanical garden and witness our world's fascinating diversity of plant life.

 The nearby village of Wembury is well-known for the rich variety of marine life along its coastline.
 Visit the Wembury Marine Centre to learn about the seabirds, fish, crabs and other creatures that call the area home, then explore the cliffs, beach and rockpools and see what you can spot.